Hanadi Jaradat: Bombing

+Aftermath

-In response to his daughter's actions, her father Taisir said "My daughter's action reflected the anger that every Palestinian feels at the occupation.
+Commenting on his daughter, her father Taisir, who had worked in Israel for years as a house painter, said "My daughter's action reflected the anger that every Palestinian feels at the occupation.
 The occupation did not have mercy on my son Fadi, her brother.
 They killed him even though he was not a wanted person, they murdered him in cold blood before Hanadi's eyes."
 He declined all condolences, instead saying that he was proud of what his daughter had done, and that "I will accept only congratulations for what she did.
 This was a gift she gave me, the homeland and the Palestinian people.
 Therefore, I am not crying for her.
 Even though the most precious thing has been taken from me."

-In reprisal for the suicide bombing, Israeli forces conducted a raid at 3:00 a.m. on October 5, 2003, during the course of which they demolished the family home of Jaradat and the houses of two of her neighbours.
+In reprisal for the suicide bombing, Israeli forces conducted a raid at 3:00 a.m. on 5 October 2003, during the course of which they demolished the Jaradat family home and the houses of two of her neighbours.

-Victims
+Maxim restaurant was quickly rebuilt and reopened.

 Honors and awards

-Jaradat was proclaimed by the Islamic Jihad as the "Bride of Haifa" to honor her "marriage to the soil of her homeland", an honor previously reserved only to men.
+Jaradat was proclaimed by the Islamic Jihad as the "Bride of Haifa" to honor her "marriage to the soil of her homeland", an honor it previously reserved only to men.
 Within several days of the bombing, trophy cards with her picture, labelled "Hanadi the Bride of Haifa", were being handed out in Gaza.

 In 2005, the Palestinian daily Al-Ayyam published a special supplement entitled "What Did Hanadi Say", consisting of poems honoring Jaradat and calling for Jihad.

-In October 2012, the Arab Lawyers Union presented their top award to Hanadi Jaradat, and sent a delegation to her family to present them with the award.
-Ayman Abu Eisheh, who is a member of the Palestine Committee at the Arab Lawyers Union, explained that the ALU were proud of Jaradat, and that her suicide bombing was "in defense of Palestine and the Arab nation."

-Snow White and The Madness of Truth

-Jaradat was the subject of Snow White and The Madness of Truth, a controversial item of installation art by Swedish, Israeli-born composer and musician Dror Feiler, and his Swedish wife, artist Gunilla Sköld-Feiler.

-The installation consisted of a portrait of Hanadi Jaradat floating on a small white boat named "Snövit" ("Snow White") in a long pool of blood red water.
-This tableau was accompanied by written text on nearby walls and the sound of Bach's Cantata 199, Mein Herze schwimmt im Blut, BWV 199 (English: My heart swims in blood).
-Translated into English, Cantata 199 begins, "My heart swims in blood / because the brood of my sins / in God's holy eyes / makes me into a monster".
+In October 2012, the Palestine Committee of the Arab Lawyers Union "created the 'Martyr Hanadi Jaradat plaque of honor' ... [and] conveyed to the family of Martyr Jaradat the good wishes of the head of the Union, Mr. Omar Al-Zayn… and also emphasized the pride of the Arab Lawyers Union for what their daughter had done in defense of Palestine and the nation", according to an October 14, 2012 report in the Palestinian daily publication Al-Ayyam.
+The union has a membership of bar associations in 15 countries and 27 affiliated organizations.